88-degrees/Book-of-Changes/appendix02s1.md

 See on the Text of lines 3 and 4.

-On paragraph 5, the [**Kāngxī**](https://en.wikipedia.org/wiki/Kangxi_Dictionary) editors say admirably:--'The fifth line is weak, and yet occupies the most honourable place in the figure,--emblematic of a queen; and as its subject leads on the subjects of the other lines to obtain the favours given to the inmates of the palace, she, it is plain, has neither jealousy nor any other injurious temper that might incur blame for tending to overthrow the ruler.'
+On paragraph 5, the [**Kāngxī**](https://en.wikipedia.org/wiki/Kangxi_Dictionary) editors say admirably: -- 'The fifth line is weak, and yet occupies the most honourable place in the figure, -- emblematic of a queen; and as its subject leads on the subjects of the other lines to obtain the favours given to the inmates of the palace, she, it is plain, has neither jealousy nor any other injurious temper that might incur blame for tending to overthrow the ruler.'

 Paragraph 6 shows the ruler restored to the favour of the people, and the restoration of concord in the state.
 The small men have done their worst, and there is an end of their attempts for a time.

-<a name="fn_213"></a>[298:XXIV](#fr_213) 'Thunder in the midst of the earth' is thunder shut up and silent, just able to make its presence felt.
+<a name="fn_213"></a>[298:XXIV](#fr_213) 'Thunder **☳** in the midst of the earth **☷**' is thunder shut up and silent, just able to make its presence felt.
 So is it with the first genial stirrings of life after the winter solstice; so is it with the first returning steps of the wanderer to virtue.
 As the spring of life has to be nursed in quietness, so also has the purpose of good.
 The ancient statutes here referred to must have been like the present cessation from public and private business at the time of the new year, when all the Chinese people are for a time dissolved in festivity and joy.

-Canon McClatchie translates here:--'The ancient kings on this culminating day (i. e. the seventh) closed their gates,' &c.
+Canon McClatchie translates here: -- 'The ancient kings on this culminating day (i. e. the seventh) closed their gates,' &c.
 'Culminating day' does not give us the meaning so well as 'the day of the solstice;' but where does the translator find the explanatory 'the seventh,' which he puts in parentheses?
 In my own 'salad' days of Chinese knowledge I fancied there might be in paragraph 1 of the Text some allusion to a primitive sabbath; but there is no ground for introducing 'seven days,' or 'the seventh day,' into this paragraph of the Great Symbolism.

-The virtuous subject of the first line' is in paragraph 2 called zăn, 'the benevolent' or loving.'
-It is the only case in all the symbolism of the Yî where we find that term used as an adjective.
+The virtuous subject of the first line' is in paragraph 2 called **Zhèn ☳**, 'the benevolent' or loving.'
+It is the only case in all the symbolism of the `I Ching` where we find that term used as an adjective.
 It is emphatic here for 'humanity,' man in his ideal.

 The other paragraphs present nothing for remark beyond what has been said on the Text of the [duke of Zhou](https://en.wikipedia.org/wiki/Duke_of_Zhou).

-<a name="fn_214"></a>[299:XXV](#fr_214) The composition of the hexagram is given here in a manner different from what we have met with in the account of any of the preceding figures; and as the text is not called in question, I have made the best I could in the translation of the two commencing clauses.
+<a name="fn_214"></a>[299:XXV](#fr_214) The composition of the hexagram **䷘** is given here in a manner different from what we have met with in the account of any of the preceding figures; and as the text is not called in question, I have made the best I could in the translation of the two commencing clauses.
 The application of the symbolism to what the ancient kings did is also hard to comprehend.

-The paragraph on line 1 is another way of saying that in the course of things real goodness may be expected to be fortunate,--'by the appointment of Heaven.'
+The paragraph on line 1 is another way of saying that in the course of things real goodness may be expected to be fortunate, -- 'by the appointment of Heaven.'

 Paragraph 2.
 'The thought of getting rich had not risen in his mind:' -- he did what he did, because it was right, not because of the gain it would bring him.

 On paragraph 3, it is said, 'The superior man seeks simply to be free from insincerity, and leaves the questions of happiness and calamity to Heaven.'

 Paragraph 5.
-Sickness ought not to happen to one who p.
-300 is perfectly sincere.
+Sickness ought not to happen to one who [p.
+300](#p-300) is perfectly sincere.
 If it do happen, he must refer it to some inexplicable will of Heaven.
 As that has afflicted, so it will cure.'

 Paragraph 6.
 'When a thing is over and done, submission and acquiescence are what are required, and not renewed attempts at action.'

-<a name="fn_215"></a>[300:XXVI](#fr_215) I have quoted, in the Introduction, p.
-37, Kû Hsî's remark on the Great Symbolism here.
-[Guǎnzǐ](https://en.wikipedia.org/wiki/Guanzi_(text)) says:--'Heaven is the greatest of all things, and its being in the midst of a mountain gives us the idea of a very large accumulation.
-And so great p.
-301 is the labour of the superior man in learning, acquiring, and remembering, to accumulate his virtue.'
+<a name="fn_215"></a>[300:XXVI](#fr_215) I have quoted, in the Introduction, [p.
+37](https://sacred-texts.com/ich/icintr03.htm#page_37), Kû Hsî's remark on the Great Symbolism here.
+[Guǎnzǐ](https://en.wikipedia.org/wiki/Guanzi_(text)) says: -- 'Heaven is the greatest of all things, and its being in the midst of a mountain gives us the idea of a very large accumulation.
+And so great [p.
+301](#p-301) is the labour of the superior man in learning, acquiring, and remembering, to accumulate his virtue.'

 Paragraph 1.
 The 'calamity' is that of opposition from, or repression by, the subject of line 4.